Debbarma

-Debbarma is one of the clan of Tripuri community, predominantly in state of Tripura, India and Bangladesh who speak Kokborok, a Tibeto-Burman language.They belong to the Kshatriya Varna.
-In Bangladesh, they are known as 'Tripura" Tribe.
+Debbarma is the main clan of Tripuri community, predominantly in state of Tripura, India and Bangladesh who speak Kokborok, a Tibeto-Burman language.

 Variations

 The variations of "Debbarma" consist of Debbarma, Deb Barma, DebBarma, Dev Barma, Dev Varma, Deb Burman, Dev Burman, Debbarman, Dev Barman, Dev Varman and Devvarman.

 Classifications

 Although Debbarmas speak Kokborok, some differences in their accents can be found if observed carefully.
 The way they speak it varies in tones and words too.
 The accent of someone residing in the north can vary significantly if compared to someone residing in the south.